Top 10 (comics)

-Top 10 is a superhero comic book limited series published by the America's Best Comics imprint of Wildstorm, itself an imprint of DC Comics.
+Top 10 is a superhero comic book limited series published by the America's Best Comics imprint of WildStorm, itself an imprint of DC Comics.
 Written by Alan Moore and illustrated by Gene Ha and Zander Cannon, the series details the lives and work of the police force of Neopolis, a city in which almost everyone, from the police and criminals to civilians, children and even pets, has super powers and/or colourful costumes.
+It won the Eisner Award for Best Continuing Series in 2001.

 The series led to the production of several spin-offs; Smax, which was set directly after the series' conclusion; Top 10: The Forty-Niners, which is set in 1949; Top Ten: Beyond the Farthest Precinct, which is set five years after the series' conclusion; and Top Ten Season Two, penned by Zander Cannon.

 Overview

 The story revolves around the day-to-day lives of the police officers at the 10th Precinct Police Station and is similar in tone to classic television police dramas like Hill Street Blues, which Moore has described as an influence.
 The book also addresses a wide range of prejudices and issues, but with a science-fiction twist; monsters, robots and fantasy creatures often face the bigotry and problems faced by real-world human minorities.

 The series includes several comic-book references and visual "sight gags" relating to the genre.
 For example, a caped street-corner watch-vendor uses a cardboard sign advertising "signal watches", and a hot-dog vendor cooks his wares with heat vision.
-One plotline involves a boy-band called Sidekix whose hit single is "Holy Broken Hearts" (a reference to the catchphrase format of DC Comics' Robin).
+One plotline involves a boy-band called Sidekix whose hit single is "Holy Broken Hearts" (a reference to the catchphrase format of DC Comics character Robin).
 Likewise, most advertising, signage and graffiti in the Top 10 universe contains references to the world of comic books and superpowers (for example, a clothing store called The Phonebooth, a reference to how Superman in early comics changed his clothes in a phonebooth) and crowd scenes usually feature many characters from sci-fi and comic books.

 The primary Top 10 series was a 12-issue series between 2000 and 2001.
-Follow-ups included 2003's 5-issue mini-spinoff Smax and 2005's graphic novel Top 10: The Forty-Niners.
-2005 also saw the publication of Top 10: Beyond the Farthest Precinct, a 5-issue mini-series, written by Paul Di Filippo and illustrated by Jerry Ordway.
+Follow-ups included 2003's 5-issue miniseries spin-off Smax and 2005's graphic novel Top 10: The Forty-Niners.
+2005 also saw the publication of Top 10: Beyond the Farthest Precinct, a 5-issue miniseries, written by Paul Di Filippo and illustrated by Jerry Ordway.
 Another 4-issue series, Top 10: Season Two, was published in 2008–09.
 It was written by Zander Cannon, Kevin Cannon, and Shadi Petosky, with art by Gene Ha.
 A single issue Special, set two weeks later, was also produced.